 - Ingredients at room temp mix together better, so be sure you set out any cold ingredients ahead of time.

 - Use a cookie scoop to easily fill your muffin liners.

 - Sprinkle additional granulated sugar or coarse/sanding sugar on top of your muffins to give them a perfectly crunchy muffin top.

 - One batch of batter can be used to make about 18 mini lemon blueberry muffins.
-Bake in a preheated 425 degree F oven for 3 minutes, then decrease the temperature to 350 degrees F and bake for 8-10 minutes.
+Bake in a preheated 425 F oven for 3 minutes, then decrease the temperature to 350 F and bake for 8-10 minutes.

 - Use your favorite type of dairy free milk and yogurt in this recipe to make dairy free lemon blueberry muffins.

 - To make eggless lemon blueberry muffins, use 1/4 cup of unsweetened applesauce in place of the egg, and add an additional 1/4 tsp of baking powder or use a flax seed egg.